seneca/nue/packages/nuejs.org/blog/tailwind-vs-semantic-css/index.md

     caption: Tailwind UI version →
   ---
   [image]
-    href: /@spotlight/setup/
+    href: /@spotlight/setup/ # TODO: fix
     large: img/nue-uses-big.png
     small: img/nue-uses.png
     caption: Semantic version →

-With Tailwind you must create a JavaScript component to construct a suitable HTML structure for the design.
+With Tailwind, you must create a JavaScript component to construct a suitable HTML structure for the design.
 With the semantic version, we can use Markdown in place of the custom JSX component because the generated HTML is semantic and can be styled externally with CSS selectors:

 [image]
   small: img/content-first.png